plando2act/WaterFlowMeter/README.md

 ![Schematic](https://github.com/plando2act/WaterFlowMeter/blob/main/Schematic.PNG)
 Things to explain:
 - The Vin pin should be able to deal with 16 Volt.. but I've seen comments on it that it can break the board.
 That is why 2 Diodes were added to lower the voltage at Vin with 2 x 0.6 Volt
 - Using a general purpose BC550 worked well.
 Measurements on the voltages and testing with metal to create pulses gave the resistor values.
-Note that the sensor voltage
+Note that the sensor voltage will destroy the NodeMCU input if higher than 3.3 Volt
 - By Using this sensor, it would not rely on reflection of Infra Red light but use the metal disk in the spinning meter.
-It indicates 1 liter used with one turn
+It indicates 1 liter used with one turn.
 ![Sensor](https://github.com/plando2act/WaterFlowMeter/blob/main/Proximity%20sensor.PNG)

 # Software